Spring Wk 8 Announcements

-MATE Summer Student Assistant Opportunity - Apply by May 25 - New!
+MATE Summer Student Assistant Opportunity

 The Materials Engineering Department is currently seeking two highly motivated and capable students to assist the MATE Instructional Support Technician for the summer.
 The MATE Summer Student Assistants will work closely with the MATE Instructional Support Technician to help clean and organize the MATE labs and the container storage in the courtyard.
 The MATE Summer Student Assistants should be familiar with the MatE labs, have good organization skills, be willing to scrub and clean as necessary and have the desire to improve the MatE Dept. experience for you and your fellow classmate.
 The position also requires demonstration of high standards of professionalism and adherence to safety.
 These positions are part time paid positions under the supervision of the MatE Instructional Support Technician.
 The position starts at $11.50/hour and will be roughly 5 hours/week (but can be variable).